149189/Beacon-/LAUNCHER_README.md

 - Each service runs in its own command window
 - The launcher waits for user input before returning to menu
 - All paths are handled automatically
+- The launcher checks dependencies before starting services
+- If MySQL fails, you can still use SQLite by setting `USE_SQLITE=True` in `config.env`

+## Troubleshooting

+If you encounter issues:
+1. Check the `TROUBLESHOOTING_GUIDE.md` for common solutions
+2. Verify Python 3.8+ and Node.js 16+ are installed
+3. Ensure MySQL service is running (if using MySQL)
+4. Check if required ports (8000, 3001, 5173) are available